dotcms-plugins/com.dotcms.graphql.cors/README.md

+# Incorporated into the core as of dotCMS v.5.3

-# Cors headers for GraphQL
+### Cors headers for GraphQL

 This plugin adds an interceptor that reads cors headers from the `dotmarketing-config.properties` and adds them to graphql api calls.